shanaam/shanaam/README.md

 ### Hello! 👋

-My name is Shanaa,

-I am a researcher focusing on sensorimotor learning.

 <!--
 **shanaam/shanaam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.